mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </td>
 </tr>
 </table>
-When looping through a query with `<cfloop>`, you need to make sure that you have a `<cfoutput>` tag around your content (or around the loop) to ensure the ColdFusion instructions are recognized.
+When looping through a query with '<cfloop>', you need to make sure that you have a '<cfoutput>' tag around your content (or around the loop) to ensure the ColdFusion instructions are recognized.

-When looping through a query in `cfscript`, you’ll need to reference the query just like you would a multidimensional array, using the counter set up in in your for statement to pick up the correct row from the recordset.
-So the syntax becomes `recordsetName.ColumnName[rowNumber]`.
+When looping through a query in 'cfscript', you'll need to reference the query just like you would a multidimensional array, using the counter set up in in your for statement to pick up the correct row from the recordset.
+So the syntax becomes 'recordsetName.ColumnName[rowNumber]'.

 ## 7. Arrays